jpcarrio/Qbla/README.md

 # Qbla
- Qbla dashboard
-Web Application using .NET MVC with Razor pages
+Dashboard using .NET MVC with Razor pages